Peter-Paul/django-deployment/README.md

 # django-deployment
-Full deployment of simple Django app
+Full deployment of simple Django app in a docker container using a guincorn gateway interface and an nginx proxy server